screencloud/website-monitor-testmo/docs/reviews/ALL_FEATURES_IMPLEMENTED.md

 **All requested features have been successfully implemented:**

-1. ✅ GitHub Actions workflow for automated monitoring
+1. ✅ External scheduling support (GitHub Actions in separate project)
 2. ✅ GitHub Issues integration for failure tracking
 3. ✅ Enhanced XML format with attachments
 4. ✅ GitHub integration utilities